Jack Bush

 Jack Hamilton Bush (March 20, 1909 – January 24, 1977) was a Canadian abstract painter.
-A member of Painters Eleven, his paintings are associated with the Color Field movement and Post-painterly Abstraction.
+A member of Painters Eleven, his paintings are associated with the Colour Field movement and Post-painterly Abstraction.
 Inspired by Henri Matisse and American abstract expressionist painters such as Helen Frankenthaler and Morris Louis, Bush encapsulated joyful yet emotional feelings in his vibrant paintings, comparing them to jazz music.
 Clement Greenberg described him as a "supreme colorist", along with Kenneth Noland in 1984.
 Bush explained that capturing the feeling of a subject rather than its likeness was a hard step for the art loving public to take, not to have the red look like a side of a barn but to let it be the red for its own sake and how it exists in the environment of that canvas.

 Early life and commercial work

 Bush was born in Toronto, Ontario.
 As a young man, he attended the Royal Canadian Academy school in Montreal, Quebec, where he studied with Adam Sheriff Scott and Edmond Dyonnet.

 In his early stages, Bush was influenced by the work of Charles Comfort and the Group of Seven.
 He began his professional career as a landscape artist and focused on painting them.
 He also attended Charles Comfort's weekly life model drawing sessions, hosted in Comfort's studio in Toronto.
 During the 1940s, he worked as one of the principals at the commercial art business of Wookie, Bush and Winter, founded in 1942, and, by night, furthered his studies at the Ontario College of Art.
 In his early work, Bush, like other Canadian artists of the time, was sheltered from major European influences.
 For 41 years he was a commercial artist, retiring in 1968, years after he had achieved success as an abstract artist.